KaiZX/LeagueSharp/README.md

 Have 2 chat commands.
 1) #auto [name] - if you have received message that program was found a pre-made skilllist, you can put name there and initalize everything automatically.
 2) #custom 1 2 3 4 5 6 7 8 9 10...18 - custom AutoLevel.
 Use 1, 2, 3 and 4 for Q, W, E, R skills.
 Finally, you will have something like this: #custom 1 3 2 1 1 4 1 2 1 2 4 2 2 3 3 4 3 3
+In future, maybe, will add Q W E R instead of 1 2 3 4

 Module - Potion Manager
 Automatically uses HP and MP potions (Flasks and Buisquits also included!)